-Dancing with the trouble
+Dancing with the trouble of AI

-We will rehearse with our bodies, rituals for anticipating, noticing, and addressing ethical tensions - to nurture a mindset of collaborative creativity and radical care.
+We rehearse with our bodies, rituals for anticipating, noticing, and addressing ethical tensions - to nurture a mindset of collaborative creativity and radical care.
 Beyond the duties of data management, privacy, justice, sustainability and diversity, we aim to support capacities to respond to uncertainty with music, movement and ethical values.

 You don’t need to be able to dance, but you will need video on and space to move.

 Notes: In the Covid moment where we find ourselves screenbound and atomised, we are feeling the urge to move our bodies and to find ways of reintegrating embodied ways of knowing, feeling and being together into the way we are working in the digital context.

 We are responsible innovation practitioners working at the University of Bristol, supporting researchers and innovators to explore the futures their designs may create with the diverse communities and people these futures may impact upon.